houzyk/thephilosophicalcode/HelloComputer/HelloComputer.md

 > In the end, what is it that computers conceptually do?
 Or what is a Computation?
 We proposed that a Computation is what can be done given an amount of space-time.
 Conceptually, this means that computers manipulate symbols!
 These symbols need not be from a programing language, they can also be from a natural language like English.
 In terms of coding, these symbols are either instruction sets (given imperative programming languages) or the objects being manipulated themselves (given declarative programming languages).

+### A Formal Observation

+We kept the article devoid of logical and mathematical technicalities so far.
+For those who wanna deep dive into the matter, this section is for you.
+Anyone else, please skip this section.
+Let's begin by asking ourselves how do we lay "symbolic manipulation" on a formal basis?
+Those used to TCS and Logic might see each model of Computation as a precisification of "symbolic manipulation".
+So, we see that the semantics of "symbolic manipulation" is varied.
+So, we have a Pluralism of Computation!
+For example, we may precisificate "symbolic manipulation" as a Turing Machine tuple (Q, L, s, t) where

+1 Q is a finite set of states q
+2 L is a finite set of symbols
+3 s in the initial state q (in Q)
+4 t is our common-place TM transition function.

+Importantly, notice how symbolic manipulation crops in the very formal definition of a TM (at 2)!
+Alternatively, we may precisificate "symbolic manipulation" using the Lambda Calculus or any other model of Computation.
+To me, this plurality, which crops out from our Linguistic Answer, offers a very intuitive philosophical basis to fundamental CS ideas such as the Church-Turing thesis.